Nur Khan: Squash Federation

 From 1951 to 1963, Pakistan achieved remarkable success in Squash by winning the most coveted title, the British Open.
 Thereafter, it was a barren period for squash in the country as Pakistani players failed to get the title, with the closest being Aftab Jawaid, who managed to reach the finals and was a runner-up in 1966, 1967, and 1971.
 However, he did become the first Pakistani to win the British Amateur title in 1964 which was later discontinued.

 When Nur Khan took over as the managing director of Pakistan International Airlines (PIA) for the second time in 1973, he immediately took revolutionary steps and initiated what was known as the PIA Colts scheme.
 Young promising boys were scouted and given a monthly stipend, subsequently being coached and sent to participate in international tournaments with the PIA bearing the travel expenses.
 Whoever performed well on the international circuit was given permanent employment in the airline.
-The incentives did not end there, if any of the players achieved some major success in prime events, they were rewarded with a departmental promotion.
+Additionally, if any player achieved some major success in prime events, they were rewarded with a departmental promotion.

-This led to a surfeit of world class Pakistani players in the 70s, namely Qamar Zaman, Gogi Alauddin, Hiddy Jahan, Mohibullah Khan and others.
-With there being at least six to seven Pakistanis among the top 10 in the world rankings.
+This led to a surfeit of world class Pakistani players in the 1970s, namely Qamar Zaman, Gogi Alauddin, Hiddy Jahan, Mohibullah Khan and others, with there being at least six to seven Pakistanis among the top 10 in the world rankings.

-On Nur Khan's request in 1975, legendary four-time winner of the British Open Squash Championships Azam Khan, who was running a squash club in England, trained Qamar Zaman, Mohibullah Khan, and Torsam Khan for the British Open.
+On Nur Khan's request in 1975, legendary four-time winner of the British Open Squash Championships, Azam Khan, who was running a squash club in England, trained Qamar Zaman, Mohibullah Khan, and Torsam Khan for the British Open.
 Subsequently, Qamar Zaman won and bought back the title to Pakistan after a 12-year drought.

 Additionally, Nur Khan gave the squash world Jahangir Khan, a pure PIA colts product who would later become the greatest squash player of all time.
 The Pakistan Open initiated in 1980 and became a prestigious tournament.
 Pakistan also hosted the British Open Squash Championships.

 In 1976, Nur Khan built the PIA Squash Complex in Karachi.